Mimi Driscoll Bennett, Director of Annual Giving, Kaleideum.

 Penn serves the State of North Carolina as an assistant district attorney, prosecuting primarily felony drug crimes in Forsyth County.
 Upon graduating from Vanderbilt University with a degree in Human and Organizational Development with a focus in Public Policy, Penn moved back to his hometown of Winston Salem, initially working as a field director for Pat McCrory’s gubernatorial bid.
 During this time, he helped coach high school lacrosse with District Attorney Jim O’Neill, who prompted him to consider a career as a prosecutor.
 Penn attended Wake Forest School of Law where he led his American Associates for Justice Trial Team and received the Robert Goldberg Award for Trial Advocacy.
 Penn currently lives in Winston Salem with his wife, Natalie.

-Rebecca Chase, Associate Director, Market Readiness and Employment, Wake Forest University.
+Rebecca Chase, Treasurer, Associate Director, Market Readiness and Employment, Wake Forest University.
 Becca is a guardian ad litem in Forsyth County, a member of the Children’s Home Society Community Leadership Council, and a founding director of Imago Dei, an athletic adventure women’s ministry.
 She is a graduate of Leadership Winston-Salem and currently serves on the Social Services Committee.
 Becca is a graduate of Wake Forest University School of Business and the Not-For-Profit Management certificate program at Salem College.

 Marni Eisner, Program Director, Great Expectations, MDC.
 Marni brings wide-ranging experience in advancing educational and health outcomes for children, and in her capacity as MDC’s Great Expectations director, she guides day-to-day work in Forsyth County, working in concert with the Kate B. Reynolds Charitable Trust.
 Marni received her B.A. from Brown University and a law degree from Vanderbilt University.